Terms and conditions of trade credit

 What happens if trade credit terms are breached?

 If a client fails to pay on time or otherwise breaks the terms of any trade credit arrangement, before taking any formal legal action you may wish to first send them a letter which notifies them of the breach.
 This essentially acts as a soft reminder of the breaches to the credit terms and requests acknowledgement of the outstanding balance.
 Ensuring that channels of communication are always kept open and that any issues which could lead to disputes are established early can nip things in the bud and prevent a snowball effect and potential legal expenses.
+However, before taking any step seeking payment, you will need to check whether the Debt Respite Scheme (Breathing Space Moratorium and Mental Health Crisis Moratorium) (England and Wales) Regulations 2020 apply to prohibit that or other steps.

 A variety of documents which may help with terms and conditions of trade credit can be downloaded from our Business Documents Folder.
-Click on any relevant templates in the list, below, for further information.